infobyte/faraday_agent_dispatcher/README.md

 # Roadmap

-After releasing Faraday 3.10 (that will be the first version with Python 3 support), we will improve agents features and usability.
-We are planning to add a frontend to support configuring agents and running them with custom arguments (this is being implemented in the `args` branch of this project).
+We are currently working on new executors, apart from improving the experience using the agents.

+Currently, you have to manually add each parameter and environment variable when adding a `contrib` executor.
+It will be possible to add them quicker in a automatic way.

 We would also like to give some agents read access to their workspace, so they can benefit of the existing data in order to find more valuable information.